 School subject requirements

-The subjects and ratings that you must obtain to be considered for admission for a particular degree or diploma programme.
+The subjects and ratings that you must obtain to be considered for admission for a particular degree or diploma program.

-Obtaining the NSC with bachelors endorsement and meeting the minimum admission requirement does not guarantee admission to the University.
+Obtaining the NSC with a bachelor’s endorsement and meeting the minimum admission requirement does not guarantee admission to the University.

 A university student registered for a first degree or an undergraduate diploma.
-This Prospectus is intended for you if you wish to be admitted to an undergraduate programme at UCT.
+This Prospectus is intended for you if you wish to be admitted to an undergraduate program at UCT.

 Weighted Points Score (WPS)